 You must include a personal statement in support of your application, which explains your case for promotion, and demonstrates how you meet the Assessment Criteria of the office to which you are applying.
-Where applicable, you should highlight information about your achievements since your last promotion.
+Where applicable, you should highlight information about your achievements since your last promotion/appointment.

-With regard to the evidence provided of research/scholarship, you should make clear your role and contribution in large, multi-author publications.
-You might also wish to highlight key advances set out in your papers.
+With regard to the evidence provided of research, you should highlight up to four of your key research outputs since your last promotion/appointment, and describe their significance in terms of your discipline, and of your contribution to them, in order to demonstrate the quality and value of your research.
+You are advised to limit these descriptions to 50-100 words per output.
+The outputs must be publicly available for consideration.
+In addition, your role and contribution in large, multi-author publications should be made clear.
 If your research results do not take the form of conventional scholarly publications, you should provide information about this.
-With regard to researcher development (where applicable), you should include a self-assessment of the impact of your work on your research team.
+With regard to researcher development (where applicable), you should include a selfassessment of the impact of your work on your research team.

-If you consider your teaching and/or research to be interdisciplinary/cross-departmental, you should explain clearly the interdisciplinary/cross-departmental aspects of your work and indicate which of the University institutions your work mostly concerns.
+If you consider your teaching and/or research to be multidisciplinary, you should explain clearly the multidisciplinary aspects of your work and indicate which of the University institutions your work mostly concerns.